prooph/pdo-event-store/README.md

 - PHP >= 7.1
 - PDO_MySQL Extension or PDO_PGSQL Extension

+For MariaDB you need server vesion >= 10.2.6.
 For MySQL you need server version >= 5.7.9.
 For Postgres you need server version >= 9.4.

 Setup
 -----

+For MariaDB run the script in `scripts/mariadb/01_event_streams_table.sql` on your server.

 For MySQL run the script in `scripts/mysql/01_event_streams_table.sql` on your server.